sjlouw/rpm-haproxy/README.md

 rpm-haproxy
 ===========

-An RPM spec file to build and install the is HAProxy TCP/HTTP reverse proxy.
+An RPM spec file to build and install HAProxy.

 To Build: